 How to Use Email Sequences and Automation

 To start using email sequences to automate your messages to customers, you need to choose the right software for your business.
-At Supportal, we use ActiveCampaign and Dubsado for our automated sequences, which allows us to set up our rules and let them do the hard work of engaging our customers at times when they need nurturing.
-We have listed some other tools that can help you streamline and automate your messaging.
+At Supportal, we use ActiveCampaign, which allows us to set up our rules and let them do the hard work engaging our customers at the times when they need nurturing to close the deal.
+Visit the ActiveCampaign website to find out more about what they can do for you too.

 Once you have your software, you can start creating a range of email sequences, including: